Storing data: server or NAS?

 For any London based small business it’s critical to have an effective way to store files and share it among staff.
-Any company with more than 2 or 3 staff members who need to access the same data should be implementing some sort of storage system.
-There are 3 basic choices:
+Any company with more than two or three staff members who need to access the same data should be implementing some sort of storage system.

 - Keep files locally in the office, with daily cloud backups